CoderDojo-Content/Intermediate-HTML-CSS/en/relative-and-absolute-measurements.md

 12. You can use **em** values for anything you can set the size of, not just padding.
 Experiment with using it instead of **px** on borders, or instead of **%** on your image!

 13. Once you're done experimenting, delete the **section** tags you added around the image and also delete the _#titoSection_ CSS block!
+Set the size of the Tito picture back to _100px_ as well.